nikitasmen/password-manager-/README.md

 ### How to Use Updates

-1. Open the GUI application
+1. Open the GUI application (`./password_manager -g`)
 2. Go to Help → Check for Updates
 3. Click "Check for Updates" to see if a new version is available
 4. If an update is found, click "Download Update" to install it
 5. Restart the application when prompted

 The updater will:

 - Download the latest release from the GitHub repository
 - Create a backup of your current version
 - Replace the executable with the new version
 - Maintain all your existing data and settings

+## Architecture Improvements

+This codebase follows DRY (Don't Repeat Yourself) principles with:

+- **Common Utilities**: Shared filesystem, error handling, and backup utilities in `src/utils/`
+- **Unified Architecture**: Single executable supporting both GUI and CLI modes
+- **Modular Design**: Factory patterns for encryption backends and UI managers
+- **Resource Management**: RAII patterns for secure resource handling
+- **Error Consistency**: Standardized error logging and exception handling

 ## Future Enhancements

 Potential future improvements to consider:

-- Password strength checker
+- Password strength checker with entropy analysis
-- Auto-generation of strong passwords
+- Auto-generation of strong passwords with customizable policies
-- Import/export functionality
+- Import/export functionality for credential migration
-- Configurable encryption options
+- Configurable encryption options with user selection
 - Search functionality for large credential sets
-- Credential expiration notifications
+- Credential expiration notifications and alerts
-- Password history tracking
+- Password history tracking and audit logs
+- Multi-factor authentication support